Day 27 - Mitchell to Sioux Falls SD

 The route was through farm country.
-We had our share of corn and soybeans.
+We had our share of corn, soybeans, and mud.
+As I described yesterday, there are a lot fields that haven’t been planted or perhaps they were but became flooded.
+We did get a couple of our standard views.
 Sometimes just corn (View A).
 Sometimes just soybeans (View B).
 Sometimes corn to the left and soybeans to the right (View C).
 Sometimes soybeans to the left and corn to the right (View D).
 There is variety if you know what to look for?
 Toss in some cows and that’s been our view of rural southeastern South Dakota.

 We ended the day with a short ride on a bike path in Sioux Falls.
 The path runs along the Big Sioux River that does a big loop around the city.
 We just got a brief taste of what we’ll take out of the city on Monday.
 It’s beautiful, well maintained and used by lots of cyclists.
 It’s nice to see Sioux Falls really supports cycling.

-At rap, we said goodbye to 4 of our riders today.
+At rap, we said goodbye to 3 of our riders today.
 It’s always sad to see part of our family leave.
-We said hello to a 3-time returning rider who is working his way across the country a section at a time.
-He’s with us into Niagara Falls this year.
+We said hello to 3 riders.
 It’s interesting to see new people come into a group that’s been bonding over common experiences since arriving in Astoria over a month ago.
 This year’s group has been great at warmly welcoming and supporting newcomers.
-Just ask Dean & Joe, 2 of our departing section riders, who talked specifically about that during their time to say goodbye.
+Just ask Dan & Rick, 2 of our departing section riders, who talked specifically about that during their time to say goodbye.
 It was well received by our newly arriving rider.
 For the record, it was not prompted by the staff.
 Honest!